Pipeline Builder

 │ 403 COMPLIANCE_VIOLATION │

 Each organization owns its compliance.
-The system org does not enforce rules on sub-organizations.
-Instead, the system org publishes recommended rules that sub-orgs can browse, subscribe to, and customize.
+The system org does not enforce rules on other organizations.
+Instead, it publishes recommended rules that any organization can browse, subscribe to, and customize.
+Independent organizations relate as peers via this catalog.
+The one exception is the org → team hierarchy: a parent organization’s rule marked apply to child teams (propagateToChildren) is inherited and enforced on its nested teams.

 When validating an entity, the engine merges two rule sets: